clevergo/views/README.md

 ### Structure

-Before digging into it, let's take a look of an example views structure:
+Let's take a look of an example views structure before digging into it:

 ```
 layouts/                  contains layout files.